Gradiant/grad-ssikit-android/README.md

 6. HKVStoreTest commented due to HKVStoreService commented in point 5.

 7. KeyStoreServiceTest.kt -> size of ed25519 private key is 83, not 48 as indicated in the test.
 No idea why this changed.

+8. build.gradle.kts -> fatJar task has some duplicity issues.
+Fixed after added "EXCLUDE" as duplicate strategy".

+9. WaltIdServices.kt -> Android cannot execute "Runtime.version.feature()" to get Java Runtime Version.
+Instead, it was replaced with "System.getProperty("java.version")" which is allowed in Android.

+## Android Application Requirements

+1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
+Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.

+2. Android cannot resolve kotlin-reflect.kclasses, so this dependency line must be placed in build.gradle "implementation("org.jetbrains.kotlin:kotlin-reflect:1.5.21""

+3. Android cannot resolve mu.KotlinLogging, so this dependency line must be placed in build.gradle "implementation("io.github.microutils:kotlin-logging-jvm:2.0.11")"